JimGrange/mixtur/README.md

     that codes for the target value.
 Defaults to “target”.
   - **set\_size\_var:** If set size was manipulated, a character variable indicating the column name that codes for the set size.
-    Defaults to “NULL”.
+    Defaults to NULL.
   - **conditon\_var:** If an additional condition was manipulated, a character indicating the column name that codes for this condition.
-    Defaults to “NULL”.
+    Defaults to NULL.
   - **return\_data:** A logical variable (“TRUE” or “FALSE”) indicating whether the plot data should be returned by the function.
 By default, the function will just return the plot itself (i.e.,